nasa-jpl/open-source-rover/mechanical/wheel_assembly/README.md

 # Wheel Assembly

-**IN PROGRESS**

 The wheel assembly attaches the wheels to the motors and mounts the motors to the rest of the rocker-bogie suspension system that makes up the robot chassis.
+These are relatively simple to assemble.

 ![Wheels](images/wheels.png)